Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6650 XT should in theory perform a lot faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6650 XT should theoretically be quite a bit better than the GeForce 8600 GT 512MB DDR2 in general. (explain)

-Texel RateThe Radeon RX 6650 XT should be quite a bit (about 2944%) faster with regards to texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe Radeon RX 6650 XT will be a lot (approximately 2944%) more effective at texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison